karl-cardenas-coding/mywhoop/README.md

 ### Login

 The login command is used to authenticate with the Whoop API and save the authentication token locally.
-The command will set up a local HTTP server to handle the OAuth2 handshake with the Whoop API and save the token to a local file.
+The command will set up a local static HTTP server hosting a simple website to handle the OAuth2 handshake with the Whoop API and save the token to a local file.

 ```bash
 mywhoop login